Remember the Pants

 The "No More Pants" Edict

 Once the negative reaction to the new designs became clear, an internal "no pants" rule was supposedly enforced within DC editorial.
-This meant that many of the originally intended redesigns were either scrapped or modified to bring back more traditional looks.
+This meant that many of the originally intended redesigns were either scrapped or modified to bring back more traditional looks, with Wonder Woman going back into her briefs (or skirt) and Black Canary wearing black fishnet stockings again.

 Reactions from Fans and Creators

-The reaction to the "pants edict" was mixed.
-Some fans appreciated the return to classic designs, while others criticized it as a step backward in terms of female representation and practicality in superhero costumes.
-The shift also fueled larger conversations about how female characters are portrayed in comics, something which predated the "New 52" project by many years, but was not settled in 2011 nor is it settled today as the argument about direction is ongoing within the DC Comics company and the fanbase, too.
+The reaction to "the reaction" of the "pants edict" was mixed.
+Some fans appreciated the return to classic designs, while others criticized it as a "step backward in terms of female representation and practical realism in superhero costumes."

 Later Costume Changes